Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 Asked whether economic sanctions on Russia could affect the wheat market, Laborde said it depended on how they were implemented and whether they hit Russian-affiliated wheat companies.

 Global food security was in jeopardy even before the conflict, Laborde explained.
-The world experienced a rising number of crises last years and the COVID-19 pandemic impacted many people's lives, reducing incomes in the developing world in particular.
+The world experienced a rising number of crises in the past few years and the COVID-19 pandemic impacted many people's lives, reducing incomes in the developing world in particular.

 "The Russia-Ukraine conflict leaves us with a gloomy situation as we don't know if the next wheat harvest and planting season is going to happen at all," said Laborde.
 "The world can't afford yet another production and trade obstacle."